steveya/steveya.github.io/_posts/2024-07-12-volatility-forecasts-1.md

 | ES        | 4.64e-04 |

 ## Conclusion and Next Steps
+While I cannot exactly replicate the results in Liu et al (2020) on the simulated time series, the out-of-sample RMSE on SPY's realized variance is a bit better for the STES models.

-I have replicated (somewhat) the results of the 2020 paper on STES and the ES model.
-The results are not exactly the same as the paper, but they are close and lead to the same conclusion about the relative performance of the two models.
-There are a lot more interesting observations from the STES model, in particular, how the fitted parrameters imply that the realized volatility responds to past shocks differently depending on the sign and the magnitude of the shock.
-In terms of robustness to outliers, the STES also respond better by downweighting the weights on outliers.
-The out-of-sample difference in error seem small, not order of magnitude.
-This is understandable, as we have not structurally changed the volatility forecast model; we only change the how the weights $$\alpha$$ are computed.
+In both (Taylor 2004) and (Liu et al 2020) they draw interesting observations about the parameters of the fitted STES model.
+In particular, the fitted parrameters imply that the realized volatility responds to past shocks differently depending on the sign and the magnitude of the shock.
+Moreover, in terms of robustness to outliers, the STES also respond better by downweighting the weights on outliers.

-In the next post I will implement a STES model using XGBoost.
+However, the out-of-sample differences in error seem small, not order of magnitude.